BillyDM/awesome-audio-dsp/README.md

 - [`Jack`] - Cross-platform audio driver with support for system-wide patching.
 - [`Cadence`] - A suite of tools for configuring, monitoring, and controlling system-wide audio in Linux (includes [`Carla`]).
 - [`Ardour`] - Open-source DAW with useful plugin analysis tools.
+- [`Bertom EQ Curve Analyzer`] - Analyze the frequency and phase response of any plugin.

 ## Rust Crates
 - [`baseplug`] - Create VST plugins in Rust.
 (GUI and other plugin formats are still a work in progress.)